-In this context, please note that there are three pending cases in the Court of Justice which are direct actions against the EU-Turkey Statement of 18 March 20168, in which the Commission has asked for leave to intervene.
+In this context, please note that there are three pending cases in the Court of Justice which are direct actions against the EU-Turkey Statement of 18 March 201618, in which the Commission has asked for leave to intervene.

 Therefore, the reasoning employed by the Legal Service in the initial reply, according to which public disclosure of documents requested could seriously undermine the Commission's position in the litigation before the Court of Justice, remains fully relevant.
-It needs to be emphasised that the information included in the documents (1a) and (2) - (3) will be fully used in preparation of the Commission's future written submissions in the above-mentioned cases, once it has been granted leave to intervene.
-Consequently, public disclosure of the documents in question would de facto have the effect of (partial) public release of these submissions which, as confirmed by case law of the Court of
+It needs to be emphasised that information included in documents (1) - (4), (6) - (8), as well as the relevant undisclosed parts of document (5), will be fully used in preparation of the Commission's future written submissions in the above-mentioned cases, once it has been granted leave to intervene.
+Consequently, public disclosure of the documents in question would de facto have the effect of (partial) public release of these submissions which, as confirmed by case law of the Court of Justice, are covered by a general presumption of inaccessibility19, derived from the principles of equality of arms.
+Indeed, the Court of Justice ruled in the judgment referred to above, that the public release of the content of the pleadings, would result in a danger that the criticism levelled against them,